go-aah/docs/getting-started.md

 ## Next move onto application configuration

-Learn more about [application configuration](app-config.html) and customize your application.
+Learn more about [aah application configuration](app-config.html) and customize your application.